-Furthermore, while it is impractical to require that datasets evolve at the same pace as social realities (of which there are many), because data is so central to training ML models, it is important to trace the appropriateness and representativeness of social phenomena.
-It is important to detect failures of representation and deprecate datasets accordingly.
-For instance, several approaches have been proposed in recent years for `machine unlearning', allowing to erase data from already trained models~\cite{cao2015towards, baumhauer2020machine, bourtoule2021machine,sommer2020towards}.
-However, recent results have also shown that: 1) it is possible to reveal details from an initial dataset even when a model was subsequently retrained on a redacted version~\cite{zanella2020analyzing}; 2) adversarial querying of a trained language model can recover individual training examples~\cite{carlini2020extracting} and 3) that "radioactive" data tracing is possible via imperceptible changes that make it possible to find the origins of data points~\cite{sablayrolles2020radioactive}.
-While the broader impacts of deprecation are to be determined, researchers are often underestimating the influence of individual data points and overestimating the effect of fine-tuning on pretrained models.
-We see this as a further technical reason to support proper dataset documentation and deprecation, to avoid both malicious and inadvertent usage of data that is no longer relevant or is actively harmful.
+Finally, while datasets can never represent a full complexity of social realities, datasets are central to training ML models of social phenomena; it is thus crucial to trace their origins, assumptions, and representativeness, and to detect failures and deprecate datasets accordingly.
+For instance, several approaches have been proposed in recent years for `machine unlearning'~\footnote{The term "machine unlearning" is also the name of a working group led by Wendy Hui Kyong Chun and Kate Crawford which critically engages with the way machine learning is understood and generates new approaches to models of learning and validation.}, allowing data to be erased from already trained models~\cite{cao2015towards, baumhauer2020machine, bourtoule2021machine,sommer2020towards}.
+Other work has also proposed that: 1) it is possible to reveal details from an initial dataset even when a model was subsequently retrained on a redacted version~\cite{zanella2020analyzing}; 2) adversarial querying of a trained language model can recover individual training examples~\cite{carlini2020extracting} and 3) "radioactive" data tracing is possible via imperceptible changes that make it possible to find the origins of data points~\cite{sablayrolles2020radioactive}.
+While the broader impacts of derivative datasets are to be determined, researchers often underestimate the influence of individual data points and overestimate the effect of fine-tuning on pretrained models.
+We see this as a further technical reason to support proper dataset documentation and deprecation, to avoid both malicious and inadvertent usage of data that is no longer relevant or that is actively harmful.